Itsparrotdude/FoE-GBT/README.md

 # FoE-GBT
-Tracks people in your friends list and neighbourhood with sweet spot great buildings.
+Forge of Empires Chrome Extension that tracks people in your friends list and neighborhood with sweet spot great buildings.